jc141x/jc141-bash/setup/arch.md

 - NVIDIA drivers may have some issues with this.
 - Requires **full** Vulkan support. (old architectures with none or semi are not compatible)
 - May cause failure to run from first try in certain cases.
+- Is not always used by scripts, testing is done to confirm that it is compatible.

 #### bindtointerface - block non-LAN network activity by default